statphysandml/MCMCSimulationLib/README.md

 cd bash_scripts
 bash build_project.sh
 ```
 A project can be used as a template for your own simulation.
 The main.cpp contains detailed instructions on different ways to execute the simulation.
+The project itself has a directory bash_scripts/ with an additional build_simulation.sh bash script.
+This can be used to generate a template simulation for a further executable which uses code of your project.
+These smaller simulation projects are very useful since they enable the generation of exeuctables for several different simulations of your projects.
+This enables a rerunning of a simulation at a later point and simplifies running code on a cluster.
+For example, one might use the following workflow:

+- Write all important code in the include/ and the src/ directory of your project.
+- Generate a new simulation with the build_simulation.sh file.
+- Adapt the main.cpp file in your simulation for an execution of a MCMC simulation.
+- Transfer the code to your cluster and rerun build_simulation.sh.
+Enter the name of your simulation.
+The bash script recognizes that the simulation already exists and just adapts the CMakeLists.txt file accordingy to the settings in your project_config.sh file.
+- Execute the code with the mcmc::exeuction::execute<>() function to submit the simulation to the cluster.

 Usage
 -----